-Satellite symposia are non-commercial, grant funded learning activities that are planned and conducted by the corporate community in conjunction with Nexus 2023.
+Satellite symposia are non-commercial, grant-funded learning activities that are planned and conducted by the corporate community in conjunction with Nexus 2025.
 Satellite symposia offer continuing pharmacy education (CPE) credit, and some offer continuing medical education (CME) credit and continuing nursing education (CNE) credit.

 Registration, content, and continuing education are the sole responsibility of the provider.
 There is no fee for pre-registering for these educational activities, as registration is for planning purposes only.